-- In the case of the bill of exchange the drawer and payee can be the same person which is not possible in case of the Promissory Note.
+- In the case of the bill of exchange, the drawer and payee can be the same person which is not possible in case of the Promissory Note.

-- The notice of dishonor of a bill of exchange must be given to all the parties concerned, however, in the case of promissory note such notice need not be given to the maker.
+- The notice of dishonour of a bill of exchange must be given to all the parties concerned, however, in the case of promissory note such notice need not be given to the maker.